Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 Vahana of Lord Bhairava

 Lord Bhairva’s vahana is a dog.
 The animal is generally seated on one side and looks ferocious and menacing with protruding teeth and a scary expression.
-Feeding and caring for hungry dogs is believed to be an incredible way of honoring and showcasing your devotion and commitment to Lord Bhairava.
+Feeding and caring for hungry dogs is believed to be an incredible way of honouring and showcasing your devotion and commitment to Lord Bhairava.
 It is thought that if you feed dogs ‘halwa puri’ (sweet bread), then it is likely you will overcome your problems.

 Interesting Facts about Lord Bhairava

 Lord Bhairava is also known as the Lord of Time.
 He helps worshippers to productively use their time to achieve their objectives.
 If one prays to the deity with utmost sincerity, you will stop wasting time in meaningless activities and use that energy for a constructive purpose.
-He assists in cleansing the soul with his divine power and creates favorable odds for his devotees.
+He assists in cleansing the soul with his divine power and creates favourable odds for his devotees.
 As if by magic, more often than not, worshippers find themselves at the right place and correct time for incredible opportunities.

 Lord Bhairava is also renowned for being the Guardian of Temples (also called ‘Kotwal’ or ‘Kshetrapalaka’).
 The keys of the shrine are ritually placed before Bhairava at closing time and then retrieved when the temple is opened in the morning.